THORWallet/smartcontract/Readme.md

 ## Audits

 * [TGT Contract & Vesting Contract Audit by 21Analytics](audits/THORWallet_audit_report.pdf)
+(The findings in the report were resolved and approved by 21Analytics)
 * [Staking Contract & Distributor Contract Audit by 21Analytics](audits/THORWallet_Staking_Distributor_audit_report.pdf)
+(The findings in the report were resolved and approved by 21Analytics, see [PR #38](https://github.com/THORWallet/smartcontract/pull/38))

 ## THORWallet Governance Token (TGT) Contract